Funnel Webhooks

 | Name | Internal label for the action (not visible to subscribers). |

-| Only Once | When enabled, the webhook fires only once per subscriber for this funnel.
+| Only once | When enabled, the action fires only once per subscriber for this funnel.
 Useful for avoiding duplicate notifications. |

-| Send Only If Active | When enabled, the webhook only fires if the subscription is still active. |
+| Send Only If Active | When enabled, the request only fires if the subscription is still active. |

 Step 5.
 Set the timing.